wg-osr/walkerga.github.io/class/fi_cyclopskin.md

 **D:** Evil Eye<br>

 ## One-Eyed
 You have disadvantage on attacks against faraway targets.
-(Targets you can't reach in melee this turn)
+(Targets that can't reach you in melee in one turn)

 ## Boulder Throw
 In your hands, heavy improvised weapons inflict 1D12 damage when thrown.